-If your negotiations have to resort to a lawsuit in court, expect delays and a long battle ahead.
-Most court cases take a long time to resolve.
+Filing court cases is a long process.
+Therefore, if your negotiations resort to a lawsuit in court, expect delays.
 The courts are often very busy with a large caseload year-round.
-It is possible that your case gets bogged down by others, which lengthens the time it takes to receive compensation.
+Your case may get bogged down by others, which lengthens the time it takes to receive compensation.

 How Can I Speed Up the Negotiations Process?

-- Know exactly how much you need in compensation from the get-go and stay true to that number.
+- Knowing how much you are seeking in financial compensation and then sticking to that number

-- Be calm and resist the urge to be argumentative.
+- Being calm and resisting the urge to argue or give up